Member Log In

 I Prioritize Sleep

 If I don't get 7 hours of sleep, my brain goes to mush.
 My brain really needs more like 8-9 hours of sleep.
 I'm a mom of young kids so I often have little people waking me up and climbing in bed but I try and control as much as I can around getting good sleep.
-I don't do a lot of evening activities and created a lifestyle where I'm getting good sleep regularly.
+I don't do a lot of evening activities and created a lifestyle where I'm regularly getting good sleep.

 I've Embraced Behavior Modification